 Home to amazing wildlife including wolves, bear and Eurasian lynx this great destination offers hiking, biking and wildlife watching for the nature loving enthusiasts.
-After many years, the Tarcu mountains are now home to one of Europe's only free roaming bison populations.
+After many years, these Romanian mountains are now home to one of Europe's only free roaming bison populations.

 Along the southern end of Romania's arcing Carpathian Mountains, some of the continent's largest wilderness landscapes are the perfect setting for a true European safari, boasting diverse wildlife, memorable experiences and the chance to connect with nature.
 Rugged mountain chains, mixed forest and beautiful rivers provide a magnificent playground for intrepid travellers.

 Plopu Valley – near the village of Armenis – represents the border between wild nature and the cultivated lands of local communities.
 Plopu is frequented by bears in search of the spring harvest, as well as bison grazing in the meadows.